Montenegro / Crna Gora – Let’s explore here

 Mratinje Bridge – Piva Canyon – Plužine – Katun – Durmitor – Sedlo Pass – Šavnik – Kolasin – Drijenak – Biogradska gora – Podgorica – Budva – Becici

-Our best places in Montenegro
+Our favourite places in Montenegro

 Durmitor national park & Sedlo pass